Individualist anarchism: Boston anarchists

 Another form of individualist anarchism was found in the United States as advocated by the so-called Boston anarchists.
 By default, American individualists had no difficulty accepting the concepts that "one man employ another" or that "he direct him", in his labor but rather demanded that "all natural opportunities requisite to the production of wealth be accessible to all on equal terms and that monopolies arising from special privileges created by law be abolished".

-They believed state monopoly capitalism (defined as a state-sponsored monopoly) prevented labor from being fully rewarded.
-Voltairine de Cleyre summed up the philosophy by saying that the anarchist individualists "are firm in the idea that the system of employer and employed, buying and selling, banking, and all the other essential institutions of Commercialism, centred upon private property, are in themselves good, and are rendered vicious merely by the interference of the State".